aperkes/website/content/english/project/smart-aviary.md

 and extremely satisfying to work on.
 We have recorded 2 seasons (200 days total) of behavior, and are nearing completion on the taks of quantifying interractions.
 This has been a huge effort, and would not be possible without the support of the NSF, incredible work by Bernd Pfrommer, Marc Badger, as well as a dozen others who have contributed.
-See our aviary project website for full information.
+See our <a href="https://aviary.sas.upenn.edu/" target="_blank">aviary project webbsite</a> for more information.

 Our description of some of the approaches we are using is available via ECCV or bioRxiv, and we hope to have our first biology papers in the coming year.